dequelabs/axe-core/doc/API.md

 * Runs locally, no connection to a third-party server is necessary
 * Performs violation checking on multiple levels of nested iframes
 * Provides list of rules and elements that passed accessibility checking, ensuring rules have been run against entire document
+* Only checks rendered content to minimize false positives (that includes visually-hidden content)

 ### Getting Started
 This section gives a quick description of how to use the aXe APIs to analyze web page content and return a JSON object that lists any accessibility violations found.